wmdataphys/Deep_hpDIRC/README.md

 # Import Notes:

+If you are running on real data or simulation make sure to check the create_data.py folder and implement the correct maximum time!!!

 To run an interactive job: salloc -N -n 8 --gpus=1 --time=01:00:00

 To submit a job with the submit_slurm script: sbatch slurm_sub